-Single Degree Students are enrolled at Queen's University and are therefore subject to the policies, regulations, and requirements of Queen's.
-Single Degree Students are also subject to the policies, regulations and requirements of their exchange university for courses taken at that university.
+Degree Students are enrolled at Queen's University and are therefore subject to the policies, regulations, and requirements of Queen's.
+Students going on exchange are also subject to the policies, regulations and requirements of their exchange university for courses taken at that university.